-It is common for the scope and/or price of contracts to be modified, due to changes in the scope of work (often termed contract variations) or because additional goods or services are added to the contract.
+It is common for the scope and/or price of contracts to be modified.
 NZ IFRS currently has limited guidance for the accounting consequences of these changes.
 In contrast, NZ IFRS 15 has detailed guidance to be applied in determining whether, from an accounting perspective, contract modifications result in changes to the existing contract or the issue of a new contract.
 This links to whether there is either an adjustment to the amount of revenue recognised to date (resulting in a 'true up' in the income statement) or to revenue to be recognised in future.
 These new requirements may result in significant changes to the pattern of revenue and profit recognition.